loonwerks/CASE/TA5/tool-assessment-4/cakeml/attestation-gate/readme.md

 ### HAMR Configuration: Linux
 <!--hamr-configuration-linux_start-->
-The following are the options that were used in HAMR's FMIDE dialog box (_&lt;example-dir&gt;_ is the directory that contains this readme file)
+To run HAMR Codegen, select [this](aadl/SysContext.aadl#L89) system implementation in FMIDE's outline view and then click the HAMR button in the toolbar.
+Use the following values in the dialog box that opens up (_&lt;example-dir&gt;_ is the directory that contains this readme file)

 Option Name|Value |
 |--|--|